-If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it by turning the thermostat off and then back on again.
-If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.
+If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, LISTEN TO THEM.)
+(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

-After about 10 minutes of charging, detach the Nest Thermostat from the USB charger.
-If the thermostat has turned on while plugged in, power it off and then turn it back on again, manually restarting the thermostat.
+After roughly 10 minutes of charging, unplug the Nest Thermostat from the USB cord.
+If the unit has turned on while plugged in, power it off and then turn it back on again, manually restarting the system.
 Once it has completed the restart, plug it back in to finish charging.
 After an hour of charging, disconnect the Nest Thermostat and reconnect it to its base.